How Optimal is Greedy Decoding for Extractive Question Answering?: Acknowledgements

 \section{Acknowledgements}

+We thank Mor Geva and anonymous reviewers for valuable feedback and discussions.
 This work was supported by the Tel Aviv University Data Science Center, Len Blavatnik and the Blavatnik Family foundation, the Alon Scholarship, Intel Corporation, and the Yandex Initiative for Machine Learning.